 For tips on how to customize a truck cab, read our blog post Making Your Semi-Truck a Home Away From Home

 Safety, Safety, Safety

 The number one responsibility of truck drivers is safety.
-Safety for the driver, other truck drivers, motorists are paramount.
+Safety for the driver, other truck drivers, and motorists are paramount.
 The trucker lifestyle demands safety first, and experienced truck drivers are continually evaluating situations against safety best practices.
 Successful truckers drive defensively, always use turn signals, slow down in work zones, and obey traffic laws.
 Smart truck drivers know a safe trip is a successful trip.
-Arriving three minutes early to scheduled delivery time is not worth putting a driver or others in danger.
+Arriving three minutes early to the scheduled delivery time is not worth putting a driver or others in danger.

 For tips on pre-trip or in-trip inspections, read our blog category on safety.

 Once a Truck Driver, Always a Truck Driver